Flammans/artanova-api/README.md

 fetching the latest information from external sources and synchronizing it with the PostgreSQL database.

+To trigger the update manually, you can open `/update`.

 ## Local run

 You can run the server using Docker or manually.